-This information will help you understand what carpal tunnel syndrome is, some of its common causes, and how it can be treated.
+This information explains carpal tunnel syndrome, some of its common causes, and how it can be treated.

 - Dislocations, sprains, or wrist injury